oxyplot/oxyplot/.github/CONTRIBUTING.md

 A bug report should include:

-- used platform and tools version
+- the platform you are building for (Windows Forms, WPF, Xamarin Forms etc.)
-- used OxyPlot version
+- the framework version (netcore3, net47 etc.)
-- version of dependencies (e.g. Xamarin.Forms and Android SDK)
+- the version of OxyPlot you are using
 - description of the issue
 - sample code to reproduce the issue
+- what you expect and what is the actual behaviour

 ## Suggesting new features

 First, search the issue tracker to see if the feature is already there.

+A feature request should include:

+- description of the feature
+- a drawing/image, if possible

+It could be a good idea to wait for some feedback before starting to work on a new feature.
+Not all features are general enough to fit into this library.
-Wait for some feedback before starting to work on something that might not be merged in the end.
+We don't want you to waste time on something that might not be merged in the end.

-## Create your own fork
+## Creating your own fork

 1. Log in to GitHub and open the [oxyplot](https://github.com/oxyplot/oxyplot/) origin repository.
 Click the "Fork" button to create your own fork of the repository.
 2. Create a clone on your local system: `git clone https://github.com/yourusername/oxyplot.git`